Objectives of the service

 Global air quality forecasts

-Air quality impacts our health and quality of life.
-We develop analytical services to mitigate the impact of air pollution on people’s health.
+Exposure to air pollution and notably particle pollution (PM2.5) can cause serious illnesses such as heart and lung diseases and can worsen respiratory diseases like asthma and bronchitis.
+Air pollution remains the single major contributor to loss in life expectancy globally.
+We are developing analytical services to mitigate the impact of air pollution on people’s health.
 We combine air pollution satellite data with other data sets like weather and population density to create hourly air quality covering the world.

 Users and their needs